thomascrha/pipelam/README.md

     - The default configuration file is loaded first. (`/etc/bow/config`)
     - The user configuration file is loaded second. (`$HOME/.config/bow/config`)
 3. Environment variables take precedence over the configuration file.
 If an environment variable is set, it will override the value in the configuration file.
 These environment variables are the name of the attribute in the config file prefaced with `BOW_` - for example `log_level` is overwritten by the environment variable `BOW_LOG_LEVEL`.
+    - Note: there is one undocumented environment variable - `BOW_CONFIG_FILE_PATH` - this allows you to set an arbitrary file path for the config

 ### Configuration Options